The64thGamer/cheeseepedia/content/wiki/2023 Northridge Grand Reopening Party.md

 Throughout the event the venue would be at maximum capacity.
 Many Chuck E. Cheese fans would attend bringing in classic merchandise and shirts.
 Two notable guests would dress up as Chuck in his coach outfit, and one as Jasper in his 90's design.

-The Chuck E. Cheese Northridge Nights Show 2023 (Northridge Nights Show) would play on loop for the entire event, alongside one live show being done.
+The [Chuck E. Cheese Northridge Grand Re-Opening Show]({{< ref "wiki/Chuck E Cheese Northridge Grand Re-Opening Show.md" >}}) would play on loop for the entire event, alongside one live show being done.
 A balloon drop would happen during the live.
 The raffle would start later in the event with Logan picking winners out of a [Ticket Blaster]({{< ref "wiki/Ticket Blaster.md" >}}).

 ### Stage Troubles ###
 Prior to the event around 3pm PST, technicians were attempting to play the Chuck E. Cheese Northridge Nights Show 2023 (Northridge Nights Show) and having issues with playing a live show.
 Very noticeably throughout the event Chuck's back head shell was coming off of its hinges, prompting a technician to briefly fix it while the curtains were still up.